saslani/saslani.github.io/_posts/2018-11-07-leadership-styles.md

       They are, however, always available to consult or take charge when needed.
     </p>
     <p>
-      This style of leadership is great for organizations who are big on creativity and pride themselves in growing future leaders.
-This also shifts the micromanagement style to followers holding themselves to high standards, because they are given authority, trust, and means to do the job.
+      This style of leadership has become my favorite when circumstances are right.
+It is great for organizations who are big on creativity and pride themselves in growing future leaders.
+This style also shifts the micromanagement to followers holding themselves to high standards, because they are given authority, trust, and means to do the job "right".
     </p>
     <p>
-      When leader observer followers from back, he or she also gets to see individual's strengths and weaknesses and can help them improve or assigning them tasks that best fits their strengths.
-The leader then has time to building a Successful and strong team which is self-organizing and can operate when they are left alone instead of micromanaging everything that has to be done in the way they have envisioned.
+      When leader observers followers from back, he or she also gets to see individual's strengths and weaknesses and can help them improve or assigning them tasks that best fits their strengths.
+The leader then has time to building a successful and strong team which is self-organizing and can operate when they are left alone instead of micromanaging everything that has to be done in the way they have envisioned.
 The goal is to build a team that can innovate!
     </p>